-Here are my predictions for the men's quarterfinals at the US Open for 2014.
-Last year I correctly predicted 4 of 4 women's quarterfinals and correctly predicted 2 of 4 men's quarterfinals.
+Here are my predictions for the men's quarterfinals at the US Open for 2016.
+Last year I correctly predicted 2 of 4 women's quarterfinals and correctly predicted 3 of 4 men's quarterfinals.
 This year I have also predicted the women's quarterfinals.

 Stan Wawrinka (SUI) vs